-As the area’s leader in women’s health, Woman’s Hospital physicians are encouraging pregnant women to take additional precautions against COVID-19, and asking all women who are considering pregnancy to understand the facts about the vaccine and make an informed decision.
+As the area’s leader in women’s health, Woman’s physicians are encouraging pregnant women to take additional precautions against COVID-19, and asking all women who are considering pregnancy to understand the facts about the vaccine and make an informed decision.

 - Do not skip prenatal care appointments.

 - During the last two weeks of your pregnancy, stay away from others.

 - Inform your doctor prior to your visit if you have fever or cough.

 Q: I am pregnant.
 Should I get the COVID-19 vaccine?
 Vaccinations, especially with vaccines that do not contain live virus, are considered a safe and routine part of prenatal care.
 Both the Centers for Disease Control and Prevention (CDC) and American College of Obstetricians and Gynecologists (ACOG) state that the COVID vaccine should not be withheld from pregnant individuals who meet criteria for vaccination based on priority groups.
 It’s also recommended that you speak with your OB provider about whether or not you should get vaccinated.

 According to the CDC, pregnant people are at increased risk for severe illness from COVID-19.
 Additionally, pregnant people who contract COVID-19 might be at increased risk of adverse pregnancy outcomes, such as preterm birth, compared with pregnant women without COVID-19.